The Pentacon Six System

 • Add to this the fact that - to keep weight, size and cost down - the maximum aperture of most of these lenses is quite modest, perhaps f/4 or f/5.6.
 At these apertures the depth of field is greater with any lens, and this is massively more the case with the short focal lengths that are required for most digital cameras.

-Differential focus under the total control of the photographer is virtually essential for most portraits, and also for many other types of photography.
-(You can read more about differential focus here.)
+for most portraits, and also for many other types of photography.
+(You can read more about differential focus here and here.)

 So, you could solve all these problems by going out and buying a medium format digital camera.
 But have you seen the price of a Hasselblad H4D lately?
 I can see one “on offer” right now for GBP27,666.00 - not including a lens!
 Or you could buy a Pentacon Six - with most of the lenses you could ever need or want - for less than a tenth of this price!